Pastor of Iglesia Conexiones, a baptist church in Jessup, MD. B.A. in Bible, B.S. English Ed., M.S. in Educational Leadership.

 - It had great teeth of iron (iron was identified already in Daniel 2:33)

-- It devoured, broke in pieces, and trampled the residue (residue left by the previous empires).
+- It devoured, broke into pieces, and trampled the residue (residue left by the previous empires).

 - It will be different from all other kingdoms

-- It will devour the whole earth, trample it, and break it in pieces
+- It will devour the whole earth, trample it, and break it into pieces

 - The ten horns represent ten kings that will arise